SugiVenkat/PythonCrashCourseCode/README.md

 # PythonCrashCourseCode
 It is a long file with the Python concepts breifly explained with code snippets and comments.
 Start with commenting the whole file and uncomment as you go through the file, step by step.
-I have compiled python concepts roughly in following order print statements, variables,
+I have compiled python concepts roughly in following order: print statements, variables,
 Explicit typecasting,